Interplay of Zeeman field, Rashba spin-orbit interaction, and superconductivity: spin susceptibility: Introduction

 Building on early experimental and theoretical insights, the interplay between magnetic fields and spin-orbit coupling has been a focal point since the late 1950s.
 NMR studies on BCS superconductors revealed minimal changes in the Knight shift for heavy elements like Hg~\cite{Reif1957} and Sn~\cite{AndroesKnight1959}, prompting key theoretical works by Ferrell~\cite{Ferrell1959}, Martin and Kadanoff~\cite{Kadanoff1959}, Schrieffer~\cite{Schrieffer1959}, and Anderson~\cite{AndersonKnight1959}.
 Anderson attributed these observations to strong spin-orbit scattering disrupting spin conservation~\cite{AndersonKnight1959,Andersontheoryofdirty1959}.
 Subsequent research, including Appel's analysis of SOC in non-transition metals~\cite{Appel1965}, Shiba's work on surface effects~\cite{shiba1976effect}, and studies on magnetic field influences~\cite{zhogolev1972magnetic}, has expanded this understanding.
 More recently, attention has shifted to superconductors with broken inversion symmetry~\cite{Frigeri2004,Frigeri_2004,Samokhin2007,Edelstein2008,ZHOU2017208,Triplet2021}.

 Motivated by recent experimental observations in a new family of superconductors, A$_2$Cr$_3$As$_3$ (A = Na, K, Rb, and Cs)~\cite{Bao15,Tang15_1,Tang15_2,Mu18,Triplet2021}, the current authors have theoretically investigated the effects of an external Zeeman field and Rashba spin-orbit interactions on superconductivity, particularly their influence on the superconducting transition temperature and quasiparticle excitations~\cite{pang2025}.
-In this context, the present paper provides a comprehensive examination of how a Zeeman magnetic field and/or Rashba SOC affect spin susceptibility in both $s$-wave and $p$-wave superconductors.
+In this context, attention is devoted to investigating the temperature-dependent spin susceptibility of $s$- and multiple $p$-wave pairing states in the presence of varying Zeeman fields and Rashba SOC.

 The remainder of the paper is structured as follows.
 Section II presents the model Hamiltonian and the Kubo formula for spin susceptibility, along with a brief discussion of results and interpretations.
 Section III examines $s$-wave spin-singlet pairing superconductors, with a focus on spin susceptibility.
 Section IV explores various $p$-wave spin-triplet pairing superconductors, highlighting their distinct responses to the Zeeman field and/or Rashba SOC.
 Section V provides a summary and conclusions.